Satilianius/BsonViewer/README.md

 ## Limitations:
 - Only valid JSON file can be converted to BSON, so if after editing the file contains invalid JSON, the last valid version will be saved instead
 - BSON format does not preserve formatting, so the default Jackson prettyPrinter is always used to format the file
-- Undo and Redo actions are not supported yet

 ## Support
 Found an issue?
 Have a feature request?
 Visit [GitHub repository](https://github.com/Satilianius/BsonViewer/issues) or [contact the developer](mailto:satilianius@gmail.com).